Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-3/giving-points.md

 ### Color Changing Part

 The script will cycle through three different colors for the part.
-Each color will have a variable to store it's RGB value, a data type that includes a set of three numbers (red, green, blue) that create colors.
+Each color will have a variable to store its RGB value, a data type that includes a set of three numbers (red, green, blue) that create colors.

 1. Create a part named PointPart with an attached script named PointScript.
 2. In PointScript, use `script.Parent` to refer to the part.